West Germany. 1987.

 There is an amateurishly directed scene with a gunfreak accidentally shooting his neighbour that looks like it was filmed while Jorg Buttgereit was still perfecting his style, otherwise NEKRomantik remains a gruellingly intensive view.
 Moreover, for a film that Buttgereit claims was made without a script – and the dialogue is almost minimalistic – the story holds up surprisingly well.
 The film ‘climaxes’ with a scene where Daktari Lorenz stabs himself and his engorged penis spurts semen and then blood everywhere, something that expresses the film’s perverse mingling of sex and death with remarkable potency despite an incredibly obvious penis prop.

 NEKRomantik was followed by a sequel NEKRomantik 2 (1991).
-Jorg Buttgereit has made a number of other equally gruelling films, including Der Todesking (The Death King) (1989), a film about suicide; Schramm (1993) about a serial killer; Captain Berlin vs Hitler (2009); and an episode of the horror anthology German Angst (2015), as well as Monsterland (2009), a documentary about genre cinema.
+Jörg Buttgereit has made a number of other equally gruelling films, including Der Todesking (The Death King) (1989), an anthology of short pieces about death and suicide; Schramm (1993) about a serial killer; Captain Berlin vs Hitler (2009); and the Final Girl episode of the horror anthology German Angst (2015), as well as Monsterland (2009), a documentary about genre cinema.